MMohsinM/OS_Lab/lab4/readme.md

-# Instruction for compiling and running
+# Instructions for compiling and running

 For compiling ex7_17.c use the following command

 gcc ex7_17.c -lm -lpthread -o 7_17